Skip to main content

 What does 'Limited access' mean when I add a course to a skill and how do I remove it?

 Skills are visible to everyone in your organization and due to this courses that are a part of a skill also require visibility throughout the organization if a learner needs to complete all courses to obtain badges for that skill.

-This 'Limited access' warning lets you know that some learners may not have access to this course
+This warning above lets you know that some learners may not have access to this course.
 The only way to remove this 'Limited access' status is by opening the course manage page and changing the share settings to 'Visible to all'

 How can I ensure that the skills defined are aligned with my organization’s needs?